kamso123/html-css-beginner/README.md

-This is just a practice work for linking HTML to CSS.
+This is just a practice work for linking HTML to CSS and seeing how CSS works.